 Who is required to submit test scores

-Applicants with Narrative Transcripts or non-letter grade evaluations, as well as applicants who are homeschooled*, or have earned a GED, are still required to submit a standardized test score as part of their application.
+Applicants with narrative transcripts or non-letter grade evaluations, as well as applicants who are homeschooled*, or have earned a GED, are still required to submit a standardized test score as part of their application.

 The ACT or SAT test score may also be requested in lieu of placement tests, for admittance into certain support programs at Augsburg (such as TRiO/SSS), and may be required for eligibility for certain scholarship opportunities, such as the Promise Grant.

 International students will not be impacted by the change to a Test-Optional Admission Policy.

 Transfer students are not required to send ACT or SAT scores for admission.
 Transfer student are still required to submit high school transcripts if they have not earned an Associate’s degree.
 If your standardized test scores are on the transcript, you may opt to not have the scores be considered in your admission decision.